widowmaker110/former2Helper/README.md

 CLOUDFORMATION FORMAT ONLY

-Used Pytrhon 3.10 when developing this.
+Used Python 3.10 when developing this.

 # Setup